cagriffiths/ABIs-fish/README.md

 *Data* is split into three .rdata file:

-(1) `FLR_stock_objects` - FLR stock objects for 81 Category 1 stocks in the Northeast Atlantic.
+(1) `FLR_stock_objects` - FLR stock objects for 81 ICES Category 1 stocks in the Northeast Atlantic.
 Includes all aspects of each stock's age based analytical assessment including estimates of SSB, R and F, and details of any reference points (e.g., Fmsy or MSY Btigger) and methods (e.g., SAM or SS3) used.

 (2) `age_structure_at_eq` - estimated age structure at equilibrium for 72 stocks under both Fmsy and F0.